Chart Color Schemes

 The exceptional employment performance in Gowrie places it among Australia's strongest labour markets

-Residents' employment is concentrated in health care & social assistance, construction, and education & training.
-The area has a strong specialization in manufacturing, with an employment share of 1.7 times the regional level.
-Conversely, accommodation & food services show lower representation at 4.6% compared to the regional average of 8.3%.
-Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, employment increased by 13.4% while labour force increased by 12.8%, leading to a fall in unemployment rate by 0.5 percentage points.
-In comparison, Rest of Queensland recorded employment growth of 1.8%, labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Gowrie's employment mix suggests local growth of approximately 6.1% over five years and 13.0% over ten years.
+Manufacturing shows strong specialization with an employment share 1.7 times the regional level.
+Conversely, accommodation & food services have lower representation at 4.6% versus the regional average of 8.3%.
+The area may offer limited local employment opportunities as indicated by Census data.
+Over the year to September 2025, employment increased by 4.8%, labour force by 4.5%, reducing unemployment by 0.3 percentage points.
+Rest of Qld recorded employment growth of 1.7% and unemployment rose by 0.3 percentage points.
+State-level data to 25-Nov-25 shows Queensland employment contracted by 0.01%, with the state unemployment rate at 4.2%.
+National employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gowrie's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment